What Is GPT and How Will It Be Used for Customer Service?

 Verint embraces the evolution of conversational AI technology—and we’re excited to be part of that evolution ourselves.

-We know that GPT technologies and other early emergers, such as neural symbolic models, have enormous potential in helping us provide applications that address what we call Engagement Capacity Gap—the continuing divide between customer expectations and the resources your company has to meet those expectations.
+Our expertise in what GPT is, as well as other early emergers like neural symbolic models, has enormous potential in helping us provide applications that address what we call Engagement Capacity Gap—the continuing divide between customer expectations and the resources your company has to meet those expectations.

 Want to learn more about how Verint Da Vinci AI and Verint Conversational AI are driving excellent customer engagement around the globe?
 We’d be happy to show you more.